-Language and date/time settings can be changed at any time using the Language (\square 253) and Time zone and date (\square 253) options in the setup menu.
-The camera clock can also be synchronized with GPS devices (\square 175).
+Language and date/time settings can be changed at any time using the Language ( $\Box$ 253) and Time zone and date ( $\Box$ 253) options in the setup menu.
+The camera clock can also be synchronized with GPS devices ( $\Box$ 175).

-The Clock Battery
+Interview Clock Battery

-The camera clock is powered by an independent, rechargeable power source, which is charged as necessary when the main battery is installed or the camera is powered by an optional EP-5B power connector and EH-5b AC adapter (\$\subseteq\$ 297).
+The camera clock is powered by an independent, rechargeable power source, which is charged as necessary when the main battery is installed or the camera is powered by an optional EP-5B power connector and EH-5b AC adapter ( $\Box$ 297).
 Two days of charging will power the clock for about three months.
-If the camera displays a warning at startup stating that the clock is not set and a conflashes in the information display, the clock battery is exhausted and the clock has been reset.
+If the camera displays a warning at startup stating that the clock is not set and a EDER icon flashes in the information display, the clock battery is exhausted and the clock has been reset.
 Set the clock to the correct time and date.